The Top 13 Interview Questions of 2025 And How To Nail Them

 The key to interview success is preparation, and a big part of interview preparation is anticipating what interview questions will be asked so that you can prepare structured, polished answers that hit the panel's marking matrix.

-Before we jump into what questions you'll be asked, let's briefly talk about what type of question you'll most likely be asked.
+Before we jump into what questions you'll be asked, let's briefly talk about what type of questions you'll most likely be asked.

-The most common type of interview question, and the one that gives the panel the best picture of you and your capabilities and your alignment to the role, is behavioural questions.
+Behavioural questions are the most common type of interview question and the ones that give the panel the best picture of you, your capabilities, and your alignment with the role.

 Behavioural interview questions are a critical component of the interview process, as they provide insight into how a candidate has handled situations in the past.